A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of

-3DE images of pediatric TVs from patients with HLHS (n = 11; 2 TEE and 9 TTE) and MVs (n = 10; 3 TEE and 7 TTE) were obtained from an existing database at the Children’s Hospital of Philadelphia.
+Fig.~\ref{fig:procedure}A presents the process of preparing feature tracking-ready atrial surfaces of leaflets from 3DE images.
+3DE images of pediatric TVs from patients with hypoplastic left heart syndrome (HLHS) (n = 11; 2 TEE and 9 TTE) and MVs (n = 10; 3 TEE and 7 TTE) were obtained from an existing database at the Children’s Hospital of Philadelphia.
 These images were acquired on a Philips Epiq system (Philips Medical, Boston, MA).
 In addition, transesophageal 3DE images from adult patients (n = 10) with normal MV morphology were obtained from an existing database at the University of Pennsylvania and were acquired on a Philips iE33 system (Philips Medical Systems, Andover, MA).
-The pediatric data were imported into the SlicerHeart module~\cite{scanlan_comparison_2018, nguyen_dynamic_2019, lasso_slicerheart_2022} in 3D Slicer for segmentation, while the adult data were manually traced using ITK-SNAP~\cite{yushkevich_user-guided_2006}.
+Pre-existing segmentations for the authors' research groups were utilized.
+Since the image data originated from labs at different institutions, which had separate protocols for image export and manual segmentation, the pediatric data were imported into the SlicerHeart module~\cite{scanlan_comparison_2018, nguyen_dynamic_2019, lasso_slicerheart_2022} in 3D Slicer for segmentation, while the adult data were manually traced using ITK-SNAP~\cite{yushkevich_user-guided_2006}.
 The valve leaflets at the mid-diastolic and mid-systolic frames of the cardiac cycle were segmented by an expert observer to facilitate the 3DE-informed strain analysis.
 These were multi-label segmentations with a separate label for each leaflet.
-Image voxels corresponding to the leaflets were manually labeled and converted into 3D models (Fig.~\ref{fig:procedure}A), as described in~\cite{nam_visualization_2022, nam_dynamic_2022, nam_modeling_2023, aly_vivo_2021}.
+Image voxels corresponding to the leaflets were manually labeled and converted into 3D models, as described in~\cite{nam_visualization_2022, nam_dynamic_2022, nam_modeling_2023, aly_vivo_2021}.
 The collection and analysis of these data were approved by the Institutional Review Boards at the Children’s Hospital of Philadelphia and the University of Pennsylvania.